kaxil/boring-cyborg/README.md

 ###### PR/Branch Up-To-Date Checker ####################################################################################
 # Check if the branch is up to date with master when certain files are modified
 checkUpToDate:
+  # The default branch is "master", change the branch if you want to check against a different target branch
+  targetBranch: master
+  files:
   # File paths that you want to check for
   # In this example, it checks if the branch is up to date when alembic migrations are modified in the PR.
   # It helps avoid multiple heads in alembic migrations in a collaborative development project.
     - airflow/migrations/*
     - airflow/migrations/**/*
     - airflow/alembic.ini
 ```

 All the features are optional.
 Simply add the config for the feature you want to use.